leroythelegend/rough_idea_project_cars_cpp/README.md

 To capture set of CSV files run the following after building the source.
 (Only captures pcars version 2 packets)

+NOTE the following is different on Windows see windows section above.
+Also you can copy pcarscsv to another directory and run from there if you want to save the CSV files in a more permanent dirctory.

 ```
 cd build
 ./pcarscsv